alam689/Devops-Component/README.md

 **PagerDuty / Opsgenie** — On-call platforms: they hold escalation policies and on-call schedules, then page the right person (push, SMS, call) and escalate if unacknowledged, tracking the incident lifecycle.

+**VictorOps (Splunk On-Call)** — An incident-response/on-call platform.
+How it works: like PagerDuty, it routes alerts through on-call schedules and escalation policies, with a timeline view to coordinate responders during an incident.
 [⬆ Back to index](#part-1--component-index)

 ---